avanbaelen/nedocs-markov-chain/README.md

 ## Data Availability

-The original analysis was performed using healthcare operational data that is not included in this public repository.
+The original analysis was conducted using real-world emergency department operational data.

-The repository contains the modeling code, methodology, aggregate results, and supporting documentation necessary to demonstrate the analytical approach without distributing the underlying healthcare data.
+The underlying dataset is proprietary healthcare information and is **not included in this repository**.
+The public repository contains the modeling methodology, Python implementation, aggregate analytical results, and supporting documentation without distributing the source healthcare data.

+The public version of the notebook has also been sanitized to remove source data, internal file paths, and organization-specific information.

 ## Repository Contents